Into the Lodge of Bearcloud

 Because of the tremendous request for his works, he began to publish them.
 He began a spiritual journey with each of his paintings and with each step a new path of spirit would emerge.
 With a captivated audience, many began collecting his works.
 He explains that with every breath he would put spirit into his work and every color would evoke a piece of this journey.
 He was glad there were those who had the abilities to feel them.

 Bearcloud opened his own gallery and displayed his works along with many of the Native American friends that were in his world.
 It was located in gold rush country at the base of the Sierra Mountains.
 It was close to Yosemite and the mountain passes, where he spent much time working on his visions.
 They were mountains that reflected the inspiration that is revealed through the landscape.
-Then in the late 80's, his vision returned him to his origins, the mountains and gorges of Arizona, a journey he had begun at the age of five.
+His vision returned him to his origins, the mountains and gorges of Arizona, a journey he had begun at the age of five.
 Not long after that, he moved there.
 The area reflected the spirit that he was most inspired to paint.

-In the mid 80's, many of Bearcloud's visions took him deeper into ceremony, as he began to expand his vision to universal levels.
+Many of Bearcloud’s visions took him deeper into ceremony, as he began to expand his vision to universal levels.
 His visions continued to reveal what were very sacred symbols to him.
 Many appeared in his paintings as he progressed.
 He knew the symbols he was gifted in visions, were of an ancient origin and they inspired him on his spiritual journey.
-Then, one day in about 1996, he entered a nearby store.
+Then, he entered a nearby store.
 There, some symbols on the cover of a local book jolted him and inspired him to even greater levels.
 He discovered they were crop circles and began a quest that has lasted until today.

 Soon after Bearcloud had a vision.
 He experienced a wall of lights dimming in a room and images began to form.
 In this vision he was just peaking over the surface of the ground when he saw water beginning to percolate up from the ground, and spread slowly outward.
 Two men in prison uniforms entered his plane of view.
 They were busy working the soil; one had a shovel.
 Off to the side was a chain link fence.
 A woman and two children were watching through the fence.
 The woman spoke to her children saying “Oh, look what a beautiful garden those men have created.”
 The vision faded.